Klimahaus Bremerhaven 8° Ost

 In theor section, you'll be shown choices that you can make to reduce climate carbon-dioxide emissions that affect climate.

 The Klimahaus is open daily, including public holidays.
 Ticket prices are fairly steep, but there are discounts for children from 5-17, full-time students, and the disabled.
 Family tickets also are available.
-For detailed visitor information, see the "Opening Times" and "Travelling" pages at klimahaus-bremerhaven.eu.
+For detailed visitor information in English, see the Klimahaus Web site.

 Next page: More Klimahaus photos